gregpalmr/dremio-backup-restore-on-kubernetes/README.md

 Exit the pod bash terminal session

      dremio@dremio-master-0:/opt/dremio $ exit

 ### Step 2.
-Copy the backup image to your desktop computer
+Copy the backup image to your local computer

 Copy the TAR file from the pod to the local computer

      $ kubectl cp dremio-master-0:/opt/dremio/data/backups/dremio_backup_<date>.tar.gz dremio_backup_<date>.tar.gz

 ### Step 3.
-Start a Dremio Admin pod to run offline commands
+Start a Dremio admin pod to run offline commands

-Use the helm chart command to stop the main Dremio pods and start a "Dremio Admin" pod that attaches to the persistent volume claim.
+Use the helm chart command to stop the main Dremio pods and start a Dremio admin pod that attaches to the persistent volume claim.

      $ helm upgrade <dremio-cluster-name> dremio_v2 --reuse-values --set DremioAdmin=true